ChrisioGwaan/java-mats/java-prac/src/chapter06/c6-note.md

 When creating instances of subclasses, you **can** also use their main class methods without declaring an instance of main class.

-On the other hand, if an instance is declared and refers to the main class, you **cannot** use subclasses methods.
+On the other hand, you **cannot** use subclasses methods if an instance is declared and refers to the main class.

 > Completed Implementation UML Class Diagram of the example